ribha/Getting-and-Cleaning-Data-Project/README.md

 ##Included in this repository
 1. a run_analysis.r script that can be used to create a tidy data set using the data from the URL above
-2. a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data (using the R script.
+2. a code book that describes the variables, the data, and any transformations or work that was performed to clean up the data (using the R script).
 This file is called CodeBook.md.

 ##Steps to run the R script